salina-health/www.salina.ai/content/mental-health.md

 ---

-## Consultations are the bedrock of mental health
+## Do more of what you do best

-With 1 in every 8 people in the world living with a mental disorder[^1], access to professional help is challenging.
+With 1 in every 8 people living with a mental health problem [^1], we need to improve access to expert help.

-The dominance of online[^2] video and audio sessions provides access, but also a rich data source that is currently under analyzed.

-## Therapy intelligence

-> You're likely spending 10 or 20 minutes producing notes for a one-hour session.
-You could be using that time help your clients.

-Salina's AI aims to provide automated therapy intelligence, extracting insights from audio and natural language:

-- anonymize and summarize the session, saving time;

-- list symptoms mentioned by the patient; and

-- extracting key voice markers from sessions, to consistently track changes over sessions.

-## Value to the clinic, therapist, and patient

-Note-taking and summarization features of Salina can lead to significant savings per session, with the potential to dramatically change the economics of a session for the clinician.
-More time free makes more sessions available, allowing for access to increase.
+Online therapy has improved access [^2], but valuable time is spent on administrative tasks such as note-taking.

+Salina's AI automates note-taking, freeing you up to spend more time helping your clients.

+Salina's notes summarize the session and highlight key information, alongside a full transcript of the session.

+Save time and money by letting Salina take care of your notes.

-## Salina is available today
+## Use Salina for free

-If you'd like to try Salina, [book a 15 minute on-boarding call](https://fantastical.app/richard-dallaway/salina-onboarding) — we're confident 15 minutes now will save you hours as you use Salina.
-We are providing extended free trials for therapist joining us on an on-boarding call.
+If you'd like to try Salina, [book a 15 minute on-boarding call](https://fantastical.app/richard-dallaway/salina-onboarding) — we're confident 15 minutes now will save you hours.
+We are providing extended free trials for therapists joining us now.

 Alternatively, you can [contact us](/contact/) with questions or queries.